 Amazon is Complicated and Expensive

 Despite the pitfalls, many people prefer Amazon to the competition.
 For starters, they are familiar with Amazon, so it feels like home.
-In addition to the issues above, there are a number of things that even large or long-term Amazon sellers haven't figured out.
+In addition to the issues above, there are some things that even large or long-term Amazon sellers haven't figured out.
 The good news is, I can help with that.

 Especially if you're new to Amazon, here are three tips that will make selling easier and more lucrative.

-It’s a little shocking how many sellers never set up state tax collection options on Amazon, thinking that Amazon somehow automatically takes care of all sales tax issues from sales on the Amazon marketplace.It turns out nothing could be further from the truth.
+It’s a little shocking how many sellers never set up state tax collection options on Amazon.

 Many tax remittance services are available for online sellers.
 Four that I like are Taxjar.com, Avalara.com, Taxify.com, and Vertexsmb.com.
 Just remember that the seller ultimately has the responsibility of paying its taxes.

-While a seller may choose not to collect state sales tax, choosing to absorb that as a cost of doing business, the responsibility of remitting the tax is not optional.
+A seller may choose not to collect state sales tax.
+Instead, choosing to absorb that as a cost of doing business.
+The responsibility of remitting the tax is not optional.

 You can't average everything out and look only at your overall sales numbers and margins.
-You need to think about every SKU you sell on Amazon as having its own P&L, its own market forces, and its own level and types of competitions.
+You need to think about every SKU you sell on Amazon as having its P&L, its market forces, and its level and types of competitions.

 By examining these reports periodically (specifically for automatic targeting campaigns), you’ll find some keywords leading to sales that you never anticipated being effective.
 Lifting those terms directly into your generic keywords will improve the SEO discoverability of your listings.
 I suggest repeating this process every three months to make sure customers’ behavior specific to certain words haven’t changed.